AbdulrahmanElshafie/GaussianNB-On-Iris/README.md

-Absolutely, here's a README.md description for your code:

----

 # Naive Bayes Classifier for Iris Dataset

 This Python script utilizes the Scikit-learn library to build a Naive Bayes classifier for the Iris dataset.
 It employs the Gaussian Naive Bayes algorithm to classify iris flowers based on their sepal length and petal length features.